Jane Eyre (1973): A Loving But Non-Ideal Rendition

 Overall, I found his performance believable but not gripping.

 Emotional pitch is a frequent problem with this production.
-It reaches its
+It reaches its apex in Mrs.

-leave Thornfield after their wedding is called off.
+Thornfield after their wedding is called off.
 He repeatedly kisses her strenuously on the lips, despite

 Bronte's depiction of him "softly kissing my forehead and cheek."

 before meeting the Rivers family; and the existence of Rosamond Oliver, who desires St. John's company.
 It's

 also a shame that the story ends without Jane mentioning the son she bore.

 classics can't seem to shake.
-Most significant are a pair of doctors telling Reverend Brocklehurst he is responsible for the typhus
+Most significant are a pair of doctors telling Reverend Brocklehurst he is

-I was also surprised to see Jane recognize the "gypsy woman" as Rochester.
+also surprised to see Jane recognize the "gypsy woman" as Rochester.

 to its unusual fidelity to Bronte's language and storyline, as well as the general quality of its cast, this

 BBC production is well worth seeing.
 Still, its shortcomings keep me from recommending it as a definitive

 Bronte's original language is used or